 By Kent E St. John

 The mountains across Kimbe Bay were on fire; perhaps it was the jet lag.
 Neither fire nor jet lag is the correct answer, I found as I rubbed my eyes more.

-It was just the perfect mix of rising sun, blue sea and towering mountains; a repeat performance happened the next day, New Britain Island in Papua New Guinea was the perfect place to begin my sojourn.
+It was just the perfect mix of the rising sun, blue sea, and towering mountains; a repeat performance happened the next day, New Britain Island in Papua New Guinea was the perfect place to begin my sojourn.

 Papua New Guinea is a world away from the world; it is just that simple.
 When I told my friends I was heading there, 98% had no idea where it was, and I wasn’t so sure myself.

 As I landed in the small prop at Hoskins Airport, I knew I was onto something special and on my arrival after a 45-minute drive to the Walindi Dive Resort it was confirmed, the perfect place to begin my trip to PNG.
 Throngs of villagers waved as we sped by, a very friendly vibe.